mikevive/farhost/README.md

 - **Automated Setup:** Installs and configures a suite of development tools.
 - **Environment Isolation:** Configures your setup within `~/.farhost` to keep your system organized.
-- **Safe Backups:** Automatically backs up existing configuration files before linking new ones.
+- **Optional Backups:** Optionally backs up existing configuration files before linking new ones with the `-b` flag.
 - **Customization Ready:** Easily extend or modify the installation process to suit your workflow.
 - **One-Command Bootstrap:** Get started by executing a single command in your terminal.